When nothing flows, start with your breath

 Hi, I’m Liv

-I know what it’s like to feel overwhelmed by emotions, stuck in your head and disconnected from your body.
-For a long time, I searched outside myself for answers, and then I discovered breathwork, and everything began to shift.
+I know what it's like to feel overwhelmed by emotions, stuck in your head and disconnected from your body.
+I spent years searching outside myself for answers, until breathwork showed me I'd been looking in the wrong direction.

-I’m a certified trauma-informed breathwork practitioner and I work specifically with women who are willing to break old cycles, reclaim their bodies, and reconnect with their truth.
-My approach is gentle and intuitive, ensuring we always stay within your window of tolerance, building presence, self-awareness and capacity with time and commitment.
+I’m a certified trauma-informed breathwork practitioner and I work with women who are seeking something more for themselves.
+My approach is gentle and intuitive, ensuring we always stay within your window of tolerance, building self-awareness and capacity with time and commitment.

 I hold certifications in Introspective Breathwork® Therapy and Usui Reiki, with specialist training in somatics and trauma-informed care.
-My work continues to evolve through my commitment to nervous system education.
-I am deeply interested in the impact of dysfunctional family dynamics and early developmental trauma, and their role in adult health and disease.
-I primarily work 1:1 with women online, with limited in-person sessions available in Brighton’s North Laine.
+I work with clients online and in-person in Brighton's North Laine.

 What people are saying